citation-file-format/citation-file-format/schema-guide.md

 ### *`definitions.commit`*

-`definitions` and its subkeys should not be used directly in `CITATION.cff` files.

 - **type**: Nonempty `string`
 - **required**: `false`
 - **description**: The (e.g., Git) commit hash or (e.g., Subversion) revision number of the work.